1. Introduction

 3.2 Advantages of Using Code Generation Tools

-Code generation tools not only help developers save a significant amount of time but also ensure the quality and consistency of the code.
+Code generation tools not only help developers save significant time but also ensure code quality and consistency.
 Their advantages are primarily reflected in the following aspects:

-• Increased Development Speed: Automatically generating basic CRUD code saves significant development time.
+- Increased Development Speed: Automatically generating basic CRUD code saves substantial development time.

 3.3 Best Practices for Using Code Generation Tools

-Using these tools effectively still requires following some best practices.
+Effective use of these tools still requires following some best practices.
 Here are some recommendations to help developers maximize the potential of code generation tools in their projects:

-• Continuous Integration: Integrate code generation into the CI/CD process to ensure the generated code is always in sync with the data model.
+- Continuous Integration: Integrate code generation into your CI/CD process to ensure generated code is always in sync with the data model.

-• Combine with Manual Coding: Use the generated code as a starting point and then manually add specific business logic and custom features.
+- Combine with Manual Coding: Use the generated code as a starting point, then manually add specific business logic and custom features.

 Beyond code generation tools, low-code platforms are revolutionizing CRUD development.

-These platforms allow developers to rapidly build applications through graphical interfaces and pre-built components, greatly reducing the need for manual coding.
+These platforms enable developers to rapidly build applications through graphical interfaces and pre-built components, significantly reducing the need for manual coding.

-For CRUD operations, low-code platforms offer a revolutionary approach, making the creation, configuration, and deployment of data management applications easier than ever.
+For CRUD operations, low-code platforms offer a transformative approach, making the creation, configuration, and deployment of data management applications easier than ever.

 4.1 Low-Code Platforms: A Game-Changer for CRUD Apps